javabr/javabr-logging/README.md

-# Better and simpler logging for your Mulesoft Applications (java 8, 11 and 17)
+# Better logging for your Mulesoft Applications

+Compatible with Java 8, 11, and 17.

-Get logging working in minutes with beautiful formating and extensability.
+Set up logging in minutes with beautiful formatting.

 Sample logging statement: